Compliance

 FutureAGI treats AI content moderation as a separable detection layer that compliance can own and engineering can wire into evals and the gateway.
 In offline evals, teams attach ContentModeration to a Dataset of user prompts and model outputs alongside known safe and unsafe labels.
 The evaluator returns category-level decisions plus pass or fail, and the score is sliced by prompt version, model, route, and cohort.
 Toxicity runs alongside it when the team needs an abusive-language signal rather than a broad taxonomy.

-In Agent Command Center, the same evaluators run as a pre-guardrail on user input and a post-guardrail on the model response.
-A practical setup is: block on high-severity categories, redact PII via the PII evaluator, send borderline categories to a human review queue, and write a structured audit-log record with category, score, reason, and route.
+Audit logs carry category, score, reason, route, and reviewer state.
 Unlike keyword filters, FutureAGI’s approach gives engineers measurable precision and recall on labeled examples while letting compliance own the policy taxonomy.
 The detection, policy, and action layers stay independent, so a category threshold change does not require a code deploy.
+Compared with Azure Content Safety’s fixed taxonomy, the FutureAGI evaluator surface supports custom rubrics scored by the same judge model.

 How to Measure or Detect AI Content Moderation Quality